 The program is designed to provide hands on work experience in a range of working environments.
 The various work experience options offer competency based learning to secure sustainable employment.
-As part of the Windgap Transition to Work (TTW) program, young people will embark on a variety of meaningful work experiences in the areas of horticulture; retail; warehouse and production; customer service and hospitality.
+As part of the YEP Program, young people will embark on a variety of meaningful work experiences in the areas of horticulture; retail; warehouse and production; customer service and hospitality.

-The Windgap TTW program caters to the individual needs of each client through a personalised employment plan which include personal development, employability skills and work experience.
+YEP caters to the individual needs of each client through a personalised employment plan which include personal development, employability skills and work experience.
 Participants and their families choose and plan their own journey providing them with empowerment, independence and fulfilment.
 The program involves a range of work experience placements.
-TTW is aligned with local businesses to assist in achieving clients’ goals.
+YEP is aligned with local businesses to assist in achieving clients’ goals.

 Some of the work experience options over the past year have been: